 - Operation and maintenance plan

-Above listed can be incorporated into the overall plant design (gas pretreatment and storage facilities) applicable to a specific project in industry.
+The above listed can be incorporated into the overall plant design (gas pretreatment and storage facilities) applicable to a specific project in the industry.
 Gas pretreatment designs vary according to gas source compositions (wellhead, pipeline, microbial, biomass, flare gas, etc.).
-Excluded from this design are overall plant plot layout drawings, civil- and structural drawings, detailed construction schedule, detailed project cost estimates (for the overall plant), health and safety plan and a decommissioning plan which are all project-specific.
+This design excludes overall plant plot layout drawings, civil- and structural drawings, a detailed construction schedule, detailed project cost estimates (for the overall plant), a health and safety plan, and a decommissioning plan, which are all project-specific.

 4 References